Accessibility FAST

 If the description (AI assisted or not) is more than a few sentences, format the output with paragraphs, headings, and lists.
 Include the long description in adjacent text or an appendix.
 Make reference to the long description in the alt text or include a link in the figure caption.

-If no useful description can be created and/or it is not feasible to link to additional information, use the complex alt text formula explained above to direct readers to a support contact for further details.
+If no useful description can be created and/or it is not feasible to link to additional information, use the complex alt text formula explained to direct readers to a support contact for further details.

 Further Reading